 Thousand Cankers Disease

-Since 2012, when thousand cankers disease was first detected in Haywood County, North Carolina, neither the fungus nor the walnut twig beetle that carries it have been found in additional counties within the state.
+Since 2012, when thousand cankers disease was first detected in Haywood County neither the fungus nor the walnut twig beetle that carries it have been found in additional counties within the state.
 A quarantine was implemented in January 2013 that prohibits the movement of regulated materials from Haywood County to unaffected areas of the state.

 The NCFS works with the U.S. Forest Service and NCDA&CS Plant Industry Division to trap and survey for newly affected areas in the state.
-In 2018, 89 traps were set statewide; once again, the walnut twig beetle was not found in additional sites within the state.
-Trapping surveys will continue in 2019 and there are no feasible management options available for this pest.
+In 2019, 73 traps were set statewide; once again, the walnut twig beetle was not found in additional sites within the state.

 The gypsy moth has historically been held at bay from becoming established in North Carolina, with only two counties being quarantined for the pest since 1988 (Currituck County and parts of Dare County).
 These two counties remain the only two with a gypsy moth quarantine in place.